Roof Replacement Challenges Every Homeowner Should Know

 Ask About Process and Communication

 Before work begins, confirm how your contractor handles unexpected repairs.
 Do they pause to get approval?
 Do they share photos and give honest options?
-Clear communication is key when dealing with roof replacement challenges.
+Clear communication is key when dealing with structural damage roof replacement.

 Confirm Permits and Code Knowledge